 The project is conducting extensive dose-response experiments using both 3D and 2D cell cultures to validate potential hits.
 Cell viability and microscopic imaging are being used as assays to assess the effectiveness of these compounds.

-In a concurrent investigation, we pursue our secondary objective, which involves the detection of somatic mutations in PPGLs in liquid biopsies in order to facilitate mutation‐specific drug treatment.
+Progress regarding aim #2: In a concurrent line of investigation, we pursued our secondary objective, which involved the detection of somatic mutations in PPGLs in order to facilitate mutation‐specific drug treatment.
 Circulating free DNA (cfDNA) extracted from patients with PPGLs is anticipated to mirror the mutation status of the susceptibility genes.
-While examining frozen blood samples from pheochromocytoma tumors, we were able to successfully pinpoint somatic mutations in cfDNA.
-Our approach uses of two sets of mutation-specific primers and Sanger sequencing.
+While examining frozen blood samples from pheochromocytoma tumors, we were able to successfully pinpoint different somatic mutations in cfDNA.
+Our approach involved the use of two sets of mutation-specific primers and Sanger sequencing.

 Read More